CERTCC/CERT-Guide-to-CVD/docs/topics/roles/coordinator.md

 Oracle, Intel, Microsoft, Apple, Adobe, and others have established internal PSIRTs.
 Many PSIRTs participate in the Forum for Incident Response and Security Teams
-\[4\].]
+\[4\].

-# Security Research Organizations
+## Security Research Organizations

-Organizations that perform security research on other vendors' products in the course of their own business sometimes establish their own coordination capability in order to handle the disclosure process for the vulnerabilities they find.
+Organizations that perform security research on other vendors’ products in the course of their own business sometimes establish their own coordination capability in order to handle the dis- closure process for the vulnerabilities they find.
 A wide variety of organizations perform this kind of security research, whether for profit or for non-commercial reasons.
-Some examples include managed security service providers, government agencies, and academic research teams.
-Some of these organizations are vendors of products or services themselves, and combine their PSIRT's vulnerability response capability with their externally facing coordination capability.
+Some examples in- clude managed security service providers, government agencies, and academic research teams.
+Some of these organizations are vendors of products or services themselves, and combine their PSIRT’s vulnerability response capability with their externally facing coordination capability.
 Furthermore, organizations that provide vulnerability management and scanning tools and services are often well-positioned to act as a disclosure coordinator for the vulnerabilities their products detect.
 This applies especially when those vulnerabilities have not already been disclosed to either the vendor or the public.
 Alternatively, organizations such as these may choose to partner with another coordinating organization in order to promote transparency and reduce the perception of bias in their vulnerability disclosure process.

-# Bug Bounties and Commercial Brokers
+## Bug Bounty Programs

-[In recent years, a new class of coordinator has emerged in the form of commercial bug bounty program providers.
-Many individual vendors have established programs to compensate security researchers for their efforts in discovering vulnerabilities in the vendor's products.
-Creation of a bug bounty program has been noted as an indicator of maturity in vendors' vulnerability response efforts.
+Many individual vendors have established bug bounty programs to compensate security re- searchers for their efforts in discovering vulnerabilities in the vendor’s products.
+Creation of a bug bounty program has been noted as an indicator of maturity in vendors’ vulnerability response efforts.

+However, bug bounty programs by themselves are not the same as a vulnerability coordination capability.
+Bug bounty programs are a way to incentivize security researchers to report vulnerabilities to the vendor.
+Importantly, they do not inherently create the internal plumbing necessary to respond to those vulnerabilities.
 In some cases, vendor bug bounty programs are enabled by other companies that provide tools and services to facilitate vulnerability coordination.

+## CVD Platforms and Commercial Brokers

-Companies such as BugCrowd \[5\], HackerOne \[6\], Synack \[7\], and Cobalt \[8\] offer turnkey solutions for vendors who want to bootstrap their own vulnerability response program.
+Not all vulnerability reporting programs include bug bounties.
+In recent years, a new class of coordinator has emerged in the form of commercial CVD platform providers.
+Companies such as {== BugCrowd, HackerOne, Synack, and Cobalt ==} offer turnkey solutions for vendors who want to bootstrap their own vulnerability response program.

-While bug bounty programs help address the vulnerability coordination needs of individual vendors, there still are vulnerabilities that require larger scale coordination.
-In particular, multivendor coordination remains a challenge for many organizations.
-As individual vendors have become more mature in their handling of vulnerabilities in their products, the role of multivendor coordination has increased in importance for more traditional vulnerability coordinators such as the CERT/CC \[9\], NCSC-NL \[10\], NCSC-FI \[11\], and JPCERT/CC
-\[12\]]{style="color: rgb(23,43,77);text-decoration: none;"}.

-# Information Sharing and Analysis Organizations (ISAOs) and Centers (ISACs)
+## Information Sharing and Analysis Organizations (ISAOs) and Centers (ISACs)

-[Information Sharing and Analysis Organizations (ISAOs) and Centers (ISACs) are non-government entities that serve various roles in gathering, analyzing, and disseminating critical infrastructure cybersecurity information across private sector organizations of various
+Information Sharing and Analysis Organizations (ISAOs) and Centers (ISACs) are non-government entities that serve various roles in gathering, analyzing, and disseminating critical infrastructure cybersecurity information across private sector organizations of various